Mathematical Economic Analysis

 [Hoy.etal-2022-MITPress] ch.
 2

-There are additional optional readings on functions.
+There are additional optional readings for this review of functions.

 Review of Set Operations